eml-eda/match/README.md

 # Usage

+To use MATCH, a user can select among two main APIs: `with_relay` and `with_onnx`.
+The first one expects a DNN defined in the TVM Relay IR language, whereas the second one expects an ONNX model.

 Considering a target the user may try 2 simple networks with some predefined apis, to do so the user can run one of the following commands:

 ```